ibm-cloud-docs/vpc/lb-overview.md

 You can define up to 10 front-end listeners (application ports) and map them to back-end pools on the back-end application servers.
 The FQDN assigned to your load balancer and the front-end listener ports are exposed to the public internet.
 Incoming user requests are received on these ports.

 Supported front-end listener and back-end pool protocols are HTTP, HTTPS, and TCP.
 You can configure an HTTP/HTTPS front-end listener with an HTTP/HTTPS back-end pool.
 HTTP and HTTPS listeners and pools are interchangeable.
+HTTP/2 is supported for listeners only.
 A TCP front-end listener can only be configured with a TCP back-end pool.

 You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port doesn't need to be the same as the front-end listener port.